-While taking study treatment, the participants and their caregivers visited their clinic 9 times.
-This part of the study lasted for 20 weeks.
+While taking study treatment in Part 2, the participants and their caregivers visited their clinic up to 8 times.
+This part of the study lasted for up to 22 weeks.

-The participants:

-Took levetiracetam or the placebo twice a day

-Continued taking their regular epilepsy medication

-Kept track of their seizures in a diary
+The participants: Took levetiracetam or the placebo twice a day Continued taking their regular epilepsy medication Kept track of their seizures in a diary